-When you trade-in your car, you’ll be doing it at the same dealership as buying your new car.
-The ‘buy and sell’ process happens at only 1 location.
+When you trade in your car, you’ll be doing it at the same dealership as buying your new car.
+The ‘buy and sell’ process happens at only 1 location, which is super convenient and efficient!
 Unlike selling your car, which takes weeks to complete and wastes a lot of time, you can complete your trade-in almost immediately.
-So, it’s a lot more convenient and efficient.

 The trade-in process is hassle-free and the dealer handles everything for you.
-From the piles of paperwork to repairing any minor defects, you don’t have to worry about a thing.
+From settling paperwork to repairing any minor defects, you don’t have to worry about a thing.